Mara Braun, Katie Borowicz lead Gophers women's basketball over Wisconsin-Milwaukee

 Finally.

 The Gophers finished the quarter on a 16-5 run that began with Katie Borowicz's two free throws with 3:22 left and ended with Mara Braun's three-pointer at the buzzer.
-A one-point game was now 12, and the Gophers cruised from there.
+A one-point game was now 12, and the Gophers cruised from there, winning 75-59.

 It really was the difference in the game.